OfficeDev/office-js-docs-pr/docs/design/add-in-icons-monoline.md

 ##### Perspective

 Monoline icons are forward-facing by default.
-Certain elements that require perspective and/or rotation, such as a cube are allowed, but exceptions should be kept to a minimum.
+Certain elements that require perspective and/or rotation, such as a cube, are allowed, but exceptions should be kept to a minimum.

 ##### Embellishment